 If you have been arrested for or are under suspicion of dealing in stolen property in Tampa, Florida, you will be set to face an aggressive prosecution.
 So, it is in your best interest to seek legal representation straight away.
 Our criminal defense team at The Law Place has a combined experience of 75 years.
 We work tirelessly to defend our clients’ rights when they have been accused of serious crimes, such as this, and can fight for the best possible outcome for you.

 For a free consultation, call us today at (941) 444-4444.
-We are available 24 hours a day, 7 days a week.
+A Tampa criminal defense attorney is available 24 hours a day, 7 days a week.

 How the Crime of Dealing in Stolen Property is Defined Under Florida Law